tomquinonero/carrot-css/docs/documentation/buttons.md

 }
 ```

-If you want to handle the **outline** modifier you'll need to add the folowing to you CSS:
+If you want to handle the **outline** modifier you'll need to add the following to you CSS:

 ```css
 .button--outline.button--primary {